I’m sorry for the things I said as a Catholic.

 I could go on and on, and on, and on.
 About the aggressions, I noticed going up.
 I don’t have time for it.
 I don’t want to dwell too much on that.
 I want to just provide a base-line of knowledge and insight on how I grew up.

 There was as much racism as there was homophobia and sexism.
 Calling people f*gg*ts.
-My family calling people sluts for the things they wore.
+The people close to me calling people sluts for the things they wore.
 Culture perpetrated mostly within the church that women should stay home, listen to their husbands, and raise children.
 That birth control was abortion, and that both would send you to hell.

 I don’t think I ever had a good “relationship” with my religion as a child.
 In 8th grade, I was sent with my siblings to stay with my aunt and attend Catholic school.